melofton/module7_R_dev/module7.md

     ## [1] 0.9354431

-Then, the (log-transformed) mean of chlorophyll-a:
+Then, the mean of chlorophyll-a:

 ``` r
 chla_mean = c(ar_model$x.mean)